Undergraduate Portfolios are due before 31 August 2024 for study in the year 2025.

 When submitting your portfolio, please ensure that you also submit your UCT general application form to the Admissions Office via the online application portal.

-Due to the current circumstances related to the COVID-19 crisis we are encouraging applicants to submit only digital applications to the institution for the 2023 application period.
+Applicants are encouraged to submit only digital applications to the institution for the 2024 application period.

 Applicants must submit the following items combined in a single PDF file, and not exceeding 20MB file size, via email to firstname.lastname@example.org: